aplteam/Tatin/docs/SyntaxReference.md

 ### GetDeletePolicy

 ```
-r←GetDeletePolicy uri
+r←GetDeletePolicy url
 ```

-Takes a URI of a server like https://tatin.dev or an alias and returns the delete policy operated by that server.
+Takes the alias or the URL of a server like https://tatin.dev or an alias and returns the delete policy operated by that server.

 Returns one of "None", "Any", "JustBetas":